 Deferred Outflows and Inflows of Resources - In addition to assets, the statement of net position will report a separate section for deferred outflows of resources.
 Deferred outflows of resources represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
 In addition to liabilities, the statement of net position will report a separate section for deferred inflows of resources.
-Deferred inflows of resources an acquisition of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources that applies to a future period(s) and so resources an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.